KlausMikhaelson/Winter-Find/README.md

 2. **Fog**- we managed to reduce the intensity of the objects after certain distance to increase the complexity.

 ## Technology Used
-- Bootstrap, Blender, TypeScript, NextJs, ThreeJs, React Fiber
+- Bootstrap, Blender, TypeScript, NextJs, ThreeJs, React Three

 ## Instructions for Setup (Windows User)
 1. Install Node on your system from here https://nodejs.org/en/download/